ketancit/wp-sage-101/README.md

 ## About WP Sage 101 and Conscience Information Technolgies
 [Conscience Information Technologies](https://conscienceit.com) believes in [12 Factor](https://12factor.net/) methodology for web development.

-So to meet with this methodology, Conscience is creating it's own toolchain for [Wordpress Services](https://conscienceit2018.wixsite.com/website-1/copy-of-moodle) provided by Conscience Information Technologies.

-**WP Sage 101** is one of the tools of Conscience Information Technologies.
+So to meet with this methodology, Conscience is creating it's own toolchain for [Wordpress Services](https://conscienceit2018.wixsite.com/website-1/copy-of-moodle) provided by Conscience Information Technologies. **WP Sage 101** is one of the tools of Conscience Information Technologies.
+See the image below:
 ![Image of Gadgetbox](https://github.com/ketancit/gallery/blob/master/img_01.jpg)